seandavi/seandavi.github.io/content/authors/seandavi/_index.md

 #- Researchers
 #- Visitors
 ---

-I am a Senior Associate Scientist at the [Center for Cancer Research](https://ccr.cancer.gov/) at the [National Cancer Institute](https://www.cancer.gov/), part of the [Intramural Research Program at the National Institutes of Health](https://irp.nih.gov/).

-I received my B.S. in [Mechanical and Aerospace Engineering](https://mae.princeton.edu/) from [Princeton University](https://www.princeton.edu/), my M.D. and Ph.D. from the University of Pittsburgh in the Schools of
+I received my B.S.E. in [Mechanical and Aerospace Engineering](https://mae.princeton.edu/) from [Princeton University](https://www.princeton.edu/), my M.D. and Ph.D. from the University of Pittsburgh in the Schools of